-With the academic school year approaching, university and college faculty across the US are working diligently to create new course content that is both engaging and collaborative.
-This year, however, more educators are transitioning to a hybrid approach to teaching, offering both in-person and virtual instruction components in their courses.
+University and college faculty across the US continue to work diligently to create new course content that is both engaging and collaborative.
+As a result, more educators are continuing to embrace and transition to a hybrid approach to teaching, offering both in-person and virtual instruction components in their courses.

 Hybrid Learning’s Evolution Into The New Educational Model